-6 Command-line interface
+7 Command-line interface

 A command-line interface is the primary channel for users to interact with your compiler.
 As your compiler matures, your command-line interface will support a growing number of possible options.
-The build script must be in the root directory of your submission zip file.

 A general form for the command-line interface is as follows: